 Since part of the St. Patrick’s Day holiday is about wearing green, why not talk about green items!
 I use this green sensory bin companion from my St. Patrick’s Day Language Lesson Plan Guides to work on describing nouns by attributes.
 You can also see how I made a green sensory bin using toys/items around my speech room HERE.

 I also love making a “Find the gold” sensory bin.
 This is a reinforcer bin to use with your mixed groups.
-I put plastic gold coins that I found at the Dollar Tree in the bin and a construction paper rainbow.
+You can put plastic gold coins from the Dollar Tree in the bin and a construction paper rainbow.
 Then, students roll a die.
 Whatever number they roll, that is how many gold coins they get to collect.
-The student practices his/her target skill and then the next student takes a turn.
-The student with the most gold wins!
+The student practices their target skill and then the next student takes a turn.
+Whoever has the most gold coins at the end, wins!
 At the end of the game, you can work on who has more/less/most gold for some additional language practice!

 Social Skill Idea for St. Patrick’s Day